-- Follow step 6 of Installing an expansion card to riser bracket 4 to install riser card bracket 4 into the chassis. - Connect the MCIO/miniSAS cables from the HBA/RAID card (A) to the NVMe/SATA/ SAS backplane (B).
-Refer to the section Backplane cabling for the locations of the backplane connectors.
+- 5. Follow step 4-5 of Installing an expansion card to the butterfly riser card bracket to install the butterfly riser card bracket to the chassis. - Connect the MCIO/miniSAS cables from the HBA/RAID card (A) to the NVMe/SATA/ SAS backplane (B).
+Refer to the section NVMe/SATA/SAS backplane for the locations of the MCIO connectors.